“The heavier the burden of the concrete, the more likely it is to be bypassed by theory”.

 - “Las Paradojas del Autoritarismo: Ejército, Campesinado y Etnicidad en el Perú: siglos XIX al XXI” (The Paradoxes of Authoritarianism: The Army the Peasantry, and Ethnicity in Peru).
 Iconos, Revista de Ciencias Sociales (FLACSO, Quito) no. 26 Sept.
 2006: 17-34.

-I regularly teach the lower division course History 8, Introduction to the History of Latin America; and upper division courses such as History 151B and History 151C, Latin America in the Nineteenth and Twentieth Centuries, respectively; History 154LB, Andean History in the National Period; History 151FQ, Latin American History Through Film; and the seminars History 151P, and History 151R, where students develop their own research projects.
-More recently, I have created and taught an upper division lecture course on the History of Cuba (History 151CU).
-In the past I have taught, on a regular basis, special interdisciplinary seminars for Freshmen around hemes such as violence, terrorism, and human rights (see description in the section Research and Teaching Interests, above).
+At the undergraduate level I teach History 8, Introduction to the History of Latin America; and upper division courses such as History 151B and History 151C, Latin America in the Nineteenth and Twentieth Centuries, respectively; History 154LB, Andean History in the National Period; History 151FQ, Latin American History Through Film; and the seminars History 151P, and History 151R, where students develop their own research projects.
+More recently, I have taught the upper division lecture course History of Cuba (History 151CU).

 Honors and Professional Activities: